internetguru/academy/documentation/academy-measure.md

 ## DESCRIPTION

-Downloads all repositories from a NAMESPACE matching given PREFIX and measures software similarities between each other.
+Downloads repositories from a NAMESPACE/[PREFIX]USERNAME for each USERNAME from stdin and measures software similarities between each other.
 Uses an assignment project in `WORKING_DIR` as a base file (see Moss documentation).
-The link with evaluation results appears at the end of the script.
+Displays link with evaluation results at the end of the output.

 ## OPTIONS